The Huntington presents the first major exhibition on the life of award-winning author Octavia E. Butler

 By the late 1970s, she was able to make a living on her writing alone.
 She won her first Hugo award in 1985 for the short story “Speech Sounds,” followed by other awards, including a Locus and Nebula.

-The exhibition will include examples of journal entries, photographs, and first editions of her books, including Kindred, arguably her best-known work.
+The exhibition included examples of journal entries, photographs, and first editions of her books, including Kindred, arguably her best-known work.
 The book is less science fiction and more fantasy, involving an African American woman who travels back in time to the horrors of plantation life in pre-Civil War Maryland.
 “I wanted to reach people emotionally in a way that history tends not to,” Butler said about the book.
 Published in 1979, Kindred continues to command widespread appeal and is regularly taught in high schools and at the university level, and is frequently chosen for community-wide reading programs and book clubs.

 Beyond race, Butler explored tensions between the sexes and worked to develop strong female characters, a hallmark of her writing.
 But she also challenged traditional gender identity.
 Bloodchild, for example, is a story about a pregnant man, and in Wild Seed, the plot develops around two shape-shifting—and sex-changing—characters, Doro and Anyanwu.
 The exhibition will include notes Butler made about the two characters as she worked to develop them.